Modern School (New Delhi)

 Modern School is a co-educational, private school in New Delhi, India.
 It was founded in 1920 by Lala Raghubir Singh, a prominent Delhi-based businessman and philanthropist, who desired an institution that combined the "best of ancient Indian tradition with the needs of the times."
 It was the first private and coeducational school established in Delhi after the capital of the British Raj shifted to the city.

 The school's first principal, Kamala Bose, was a vigorous advocate of educational reform in India.
 Her founding vision, coupled with Lala Raghubir Singh's nationalist leanings, gave the school a liberal and indigenous character that stood in contrast to colonially-inspired public schools, which were intended for Indian aristocracy.
 The school motto is "Nyaymatma Balheenien Labhya," which translates to "Self-realization cannot be achieved by the weak".

 Modern School enrolls about 2,500 pupils, most admitted directly from its junior branch, the Raghubir Singh Junior Modern School.
 Students write the Central Board of Secondary Education examinations in the tenth grade, and the All India Senior School Certificate Examination(AISSCE) in the twelfth grade.

 Modern School, Barakhamba Road is consistently ranked well among Indian schools.
 The primary branch attended by students through Grade 5 – Raghubir Singh Junior Modern School – was established in 1961 on a separate campus on Humayun Road, New Delhi.
 Although primarily a coeducational day school, the school provides campus housing for boys.

-Alumni, commonly known as Modernites, include some of India's most prominent politicians, government officials, and business leaders.